pwall567/string-mapper/README.md

 have access to the original string), and the return value is an object implementing the [`MapResult`](#mapresult) interface; this supplies both the replacement (usually, but not necessarily, a single character) and the number of input characters to be skipped.
-For example, when decoding an XML string, the result of matching the characters &ldquo;`&amp;lt;`&rdquo; would be a `MapResult` with a length of 4, substituting the character &ldquo;`<`&rdquo;.
+For example, when decoding an XML string, the result of matching the characters &ldquo;`&lt;`&rdquo; would be a `MapResult` with a length of 4, substituting the character &ldquo;`<`&rdquo;.

 As with `mapCharacters`, a return value of `null` indicates that no mapping is required at the given index, and if all